Connor Wong Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in the league.
+- The 9.8 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays rank 20th in baseball in home runs given up (35 total, 1.3 per game).
+- The Blue Jays rank 21st in baseball in home runs surrendered (38 total, 1.3 per game).

-- Berrios gets the start for the Blue Jays, his sixth of the season.
-He is 2-3 with a 4.71 ERA and 30 strikeouts in 28 2/3 innings pitched.
+- The Blue Jays will send Kikuchi (4-0) to the mound for his sixth start of the season.
+He is 4-0 with a 3.00 ERA and 28 strikeouts through 27 2/3 innings pitched.

-- The right-hander's most recent time out was on Tuesday against the Chicago White Sox, when he threw seven scoreless innings while allowing four hits.
+- His last time out came on Wednesday against the Chicago White Sox, when the lefty tossed 5 2/3 scoreless innings while giving up four hits.

+- The 31-year-old has a 3.00 ERA and 9.3 strikeouts per nine innings across five games this season, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.